tlentali/.emacs.d/README.md

 You should only adopt Emacs Lisp code you need and understand, to avoid [Emacs bankruptcy](https://www.emacswiki.org/emacs/DotEmacsBankruptcy).

-Therefore : please feel free to look up certain tricks and functions and add it to your configuration.
-But don't use my repository as is and expect it to run on your host.
+Please feel free to look up certain tricks and functions and add it to your configuration.

 # 🔥 Features